vishnusharma03/Buyogo/README.md

 The application is containerized using Docker.
 The `Dockerfile` sets up a Python environment with all necessary dependencies and configures the application for production use.

 Key Docker features:
-- Based on the ChromaDB official image
-- Includes all required Python packages
-- Configures environment variables
-- Sets up health checks
+- Python-based container with FastAPI
+- Automatic code reloading in development
+- Health check monitoring
+- Environment variable configuration
+- Volume mounting for database persistence
-- Exposes port 9000
+- Exposes port 8000

 ## License